charmed-lma/charm-k8s-prometheus/README.md

 sudo usermod -a -G microk8s ubuntu
 ```

-Log out then log back in to apply the group membership
+Log out then log back so that the new group membership is applied to
+your shell session.

 ```
 juju bootstrap microk8s mk8s
 ```

-Optional: Grab coffee/beer/tea or do a 5k run
+Optional: Grab coffee/beer/tea or do a 5k run.
+Once the above is done, do:

 ```
 juju create-storage-pool operator-storage kubernetes storage-class=microk8s-hostpath